Value-added tax (VAT)

 Other expenses should be added to the above, such as photocopying, handling fees, customs agent fees, etc.

 The excise tax, called the selective tax on consumption, is assessed on local goods and imported products listed, either specifically or generically, in the legislation.
-The importation of goods listed and the first sale of goods produced in Paraguay are taxed.
+The importation of goods listed and the first sale in the "gate of the plant" of goods produced in Paraguay are taxed.
 The selective tax on consumption is collected independently of customs duty.

 Some goods subject to this tax include whiskey and other alcoholic beverages, beer, tobacco products, petroleum, etc.